-Vanessa Morley joined Nine as Director of Human Resources in May 2018.
+Vanessa Morley joined Nine as Director of People and Culture in May 2018.

 Immediately before joining Nine, she was the Group Head of Talent for Coca-Cola Amatil, responsible for development of the talent, leadership and inclusion strategy across the Amatil business, for Australia, New Zealand and Indonesia.

 Vanessa is a highly experienced HR leader, working across all aspects of HR strategy in senior roles with leading brands such as Qantas, Samsung and Insurance Australia Group.
 Her experience across multiple industries puts her in a unique position to develop innovative HR strategy for Nine.